poppastring/dasblog-core/README.md

 ## Our guiding principles

 In developing this project we attempted to follow some [fundamental principles](https://www.poppastring.com/blog/one-hard-thing-in-software-engineering):
-- Pragmatically reuse core DasBlog projects where feasible (includes reusing existing config files).
+- Pragmatically reuse original DasBlog projects where feasible (includes reusing existing config files).
 - Do not be afraid to abandon features/projects that are easily solved with a NuGet package (Pop3, CAPTCHA, Noda Time, etc.)
 - Let's use Razor for "Themes"
 - Port the custom logging solution to use .NET Core